-If it’s available in your state, Accelerate is an attractive high-yield savings account (HYSA) option.
+Accelerate is an attractive high-yield savings account (HYSA) option if it’s available in your state.

-The standard APY for Citi® Accelerate Savings currently sits at 0.50% and you just need a balance of $1 to earn it.
+The standard APY for Citi® Accelerate Savings currently sits at 4.45%, and you just need a balance of $0 to earn it but to keep it, you must maintain a balance of $30,000 within three months of opening the account.
 This makes it one of the highest interest rates you can expect to see at any bank.
 This rate is especially high for a big bank.

 As with Citi® Savings, the fees for Accelerate varies.

-If you have a standard checking account, you need to keep a $500 minimum balance to avoid the $4.50 monthly maintenance fee.
+If you have a standard checking account and aren’t in a Relationship Tier, you must keep a $500 minimum balance to avoid the $4.50 monthly maintenance fee.

 - Citi® Accelerate Savings Account review

 - Savings Accounts vs. Checking Accounts